19hours/sg-statutes/Acts/Income Tax Act.md

 (B)

-the amount mentioned in subsection (2AB) of payments made by that person to a research and development organisation for undertaking a local research and development, or a part of a mixed research and development in Singapore, on that person’s behalf.
+the amount mentioned in subsection (2AB) of payments made by that person to a research and development organisation for undertaking a local research and development, or a part of a mixed research and development in Singapore, on that person’s behalf; and

+A

+is —

+(a)

+for a year of assessment between the years of assessment 2009 and 2018 (both years inclusive) — 50%; or

+(b)

+for a year of assessment between the years of assessment 2019 and 2025 (both years inclusive) — 150%.

 [Act 39 of 2017 wef 26/10/2017]

 [22/2011; 29/2012]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (2) Subject to this section and section 37IC, for the purpose of ascertaining the income of a person carrying on any trade or business during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), there shall be allowed in respect of all his trades and businesses, in addition to the deductions allowed under subsection (1) and section 14D, a deduction for expenditure or payments for research and development undertaken by him, of —